typeauth/api-node/README.md

 - `baseUrl` (optional): The base URL of the typeauth API.
 Defaults to `'https://api.typeauth.com'`.
 - `tokenHeader` (optional): The name of the header that contains the authentication token.
 Defaults to `'Authorization'`.
 - `disableTelemetry` (optional): Set to `true` to disable telemetry data collection.
 Defaults to `false`.
+- `maxRetries` (optional): The number of tries in case the typeauth API is not responding.
+Defaults to `3`.
+- `retryDelay` (optional): // The number of milisendseconds before send another requests.
+Defauls to `1000`.

 ## Error Handling